UBC-MDS/DSCI-522_Team12/README.md

 ## Exploratory Data Analysis

-The first attempt to explore our data is in `customer_complaint_eda.ipynb`.
+The first attempt to explore our data is in [`notebooks/1.0-final-customer-complaint-eda.ipynb`](./notebooks/1.0-final-customer-complaint-eda.ipynb).

 ## Contributing